 A remarkable amount of eye development takes place during the first few years of life as we learn to focus and coordinate our vision.
 By the age of 5, sight is the dominant sense in almost every activity we undertake.
 However it is estimated that a quarter of school-age children have a degree of vision problem.

-If problems to visual development are picked up early and treated with glasses or referred for orthoptic treatment, the chances of better vision in adult life are far increased.
+If problems to visual development are picked up early and treated the chances of better vision in adult life are far increased.

 At L. Thompson Optometrists we test children from any age, if you think there is a problem, we want to see your child.